 If your pet ingests antifreeze, contact your veterinarian immediately.
 Early treatment is essential when it comes to antifreeze poisoning and can save your pet’s life.

 I hope this helps all my pet parents out there to be more aware of all the possible hazards that lurk in puddles.
 My goal is to always keep our pets safe and healthy.
-Get out there with your pets and enjoy the beautiful spring showers and weather with safety and caution.
-As much as I love seeing your pets walk in through my animal hospital doors, I prefer to help avoid “sick” trips to the veterinarian!
+Get out there with your pets and enjoy the weather with safety and caution.
+As much as I love seeing your pets walk through my animal hospital doors, I prefer to help avoid “sick” trips to the veterinarian!
 If you have any questions or concerns, you should always visit or call your veterinarian.
 They are your best resource to ensure the health and well-being of your pets.